How to integrate Google Cloud Composer/OpenLineage

 To configure the Google Cloud Composer/OpenLineage connection, from within Atlan:

-6. To run the workflow, at the bottom of the screen, click the Run button.
+6. To create a connection, at the bottom of the screen, click the Create connection button.

 Configure the integration in Google Cloud Composer